 - Life Pay Whole Life Insurance

 This is the standard type of whole life insurance policy and comes with level premiums and death benefit.
 That means your premiums and death benefit remain the same for the duration of the plan.
-Your cash value grows at a fixed rate specified by the insurance company.
+Your cash value grows at a fixed rate specified by the life insurance company.

 - Limited Pay Whole Life Insurance

-Limited pay whole life insurance provides life insurance protection and cash value accumulation until death, but the premiums are payable for a set number of years, like 10 or 20 years, until a certain age, for example 65.
+Limited pay whole life insurance provides life insurance protection and accumulated cash value until death, but the premiums are payable for a set number of years, like 10 or 20 years, until a certain age, for example 65.
 Since the entire cost of coverage is paid over a shorter period, premiums are higher than those of a standard policy.
 The shorter the payment period, the higher the insurance premium.

 - Single-Premium Whole Life Insurance

 The single-premium whole life insurance provides lifetime insurance protection and accumulated cash value with a single premium payment.
 These life insurance policies generally cost a lot of money upfront, but the upside is that your life insurance policy will have an immediate cash value.

 - Graded Premium Whole life Insurance